JLoGukA/musicVoteFront/README.md

-Front pang for musicVote project
+Front page for musicVote project